The David LaLumia Outstanding Professional Award

 The Jim Neubacher Media Award

-is presented annually at MACMHB's Spring Conference to the individual or organization from the media who has portrayed mental health services accurately and positively in an effort to reduce stigma of mental illness or developmental disabilities in the community.
+This award is presented annually at the CMHAM Spring Conference to the individual or organization from the media who has portrayed mental health services accurately and positively in an effort to reduce stigma of mental illness or developmental disabilities in the community.
 Jim Neubacher, an award-winning reporter, became an outspoken advocate for the rights of people with disabilities after he developed multiple sclerosis.
 He helped advance the understanding of people with disabilities by writing a column for the Detroit Free Press called, "Disabled in Detroit," which focused on disabilities and how they affect individuals, families and society.
 Jim was a tireless advocate of many causes and related legislation that benefited thousands of Michigan people and their families who cope daily with mental or physical disabilities.
 Jim died on March 22, 1990, but the results of his efforts and his commitment live on.

 The Partners in Excellence Award

-is a regional award designed to recognize those who have, in the process of utilizing community mental health services, enhanced the perception of those services and their recipients within the community.
+This award is a regional award designed to recognize those who have, in the process of utilizing community mental health services, enhanced the perception of those services and their recipients within the community.
 The award will be presented during one of the Association’s conferences and each nominee will be recognized at that time.

 The Nick Filonow Award of Excellence

-recognizes a CMHSP, a CMH Group or individual staff who has made a contribution to the overall efficiency and effectiveness of an organization’s services through a process of improvement.
+This award recognizes a CMHSP, a CMH Group or individual staff who has made a contribution to the overall efficiency and effectiveness of an organization’s services through a process of improvement.
 Improvement is the measured increase in performance resulting from directed change in the organization through the process of continued quality improvement.